 Research Associate, K-12 Education Policy Area

-Sepanik has been involved in several evaluations during her tenure at MDRC, including the Enhanced Reading Opportunities impact study, the professional development impact studies for second-grade reading teachers and seventh-grade math teachers, and the evaluation of Formative Assessments of Student Thinking in Reading (FAST-R) program in Boston Public Schools.
-As a member of the analysis team on each of these projects, she has been responsible for managing quantitative data collection, analyzing program effects, and coauthoring several reports.
-At present, she is managing the Getting Ready for Success Project in Tacoma, Washington, which explores the promise of college readiness programming coupled with monetary incentives for low-income students, and the Diplomas Now Investing in Innovation (i3) Evaluation, an impact study of a middle and high school reform model.
+Sepanik has been involved in several evaluations during her tenure at MDRC, including the Enhanced Reading Opportunities impact study, professional development impact studies for second-grade reading teachers and seventh-grade math teachers, the evaluation of the Formative Assessments of Student Thinking in Reading program in Boston Public Schools, the Getting Ready for Success college-readiness pilot project in Tacoma, Washington, and an exploratory study of college-readiness partnerships in Texas.
+She has been responsible for managing quantitative and qualitative data collection, designing survey instruments and interview protocols, analyzing program effects, and coauthoring several reports.
+At present, she is managing the Diplomas Now Investing in Innovation (i3) Evaluation, an impact study of a secondary school reform model, and the Advancement Via Individual Determination (AVID) South Florida Collaborative i3 Evaluation, a developmental study of the AVID college-readiness program being implemented at three rural Florida school districts and the local community college.
 Prior to joining MDRC, Sepanik worked as a research analyst at Chicago Public Schools, conducting research on student access to quality teaching and supporting efforts to create a new school accountability system for the district.
 She has also taught middle school language arts and social studies.
-She has an M.P.P. from the Harris School for Public Policy, University of Chicago.
+She has an MPP from the Harris School for Public Policy at the University of Chicago.